 Is gravity a form of magnetism?

 Newton's "law of universal gravitation" seems to be a form of magnetism.
 It indicates that every particle in the universe attracts every other particle with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between their centers.

 The mathematical formula for this “works.”
 It very accurately predicts forces associated with this apparently magnetic gravitational attraction.
 It all “works” so well that it seemed to be the last word on the subject.
 Who could doubt it? – the math “works”!

-it's all wonderful - except that none of it is true
+it's all wonderful - except the small point that none of it is true

-However, 250 years later, it was shown that there was a problem.
-None of it is true.
+However, 250 years later, it was shown that none of it is true.
 Well, it’s true enough on the surface of reality.
-The math does “work,” and we can, in fact, predict the seemingly gravitational forces between particles or planets or whatever.
+The math does “work,” and we can, in fact, predict the seemingly "magnetic" forces between particles or planets or whatever.
 But what appears to be “magnetic forces” are nothing of the kind.
 The reality is, space itself, if it becomes “warped,” creates what seems to be “gravitational forces."
 Einstein’s 1915 General Theory pointed out the error.

 There is no universal magnetism.
 There is no magnetic force creating what we call gravity.
 None of this is true.
-But, when you see a stone drop to the ground, it can certainly appear to be true; however, "surface" meanings can be quite deceiving.
-And the math “works,” as well.
+But, when you see a stone drop to the ground, it can certainly appear to be true; however, "surface" meanings can be quite deceiving; even so, the math “works.”

 the 'misinformation' attack